paulkarpenko/us-code-ui/uscode/title-36-patriotic-and-national-observances-ceremonies-and-organizations/chapter-005-presidential-inaugural-ceremonies.md

 2002—Pub.
 L. 107–155 renumbered [section 510 of this title](./chapter-005-presidential-inaugural-ceremonies.md#section-510) as this section.

 #### Effective Date of 2002 Amendment
 Amendment by Pub.
 L. 107–155, effective Nov.
 6, 2002, see section 402 of Pub.
-L. 107–155, set out as an Effective Date of 2002 Amendment; Regulations note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 107–155, set out as an Effective Date of 2002 Amendment; Regulations note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.